nervosnetwork/rfcs/rfcs/0000-arbitrary-multisig/0000-arbitrary-multisig.md

 * witness offset in 32-bit little-endian unsigned integer
 * witness length in 32-bit little-endian unsigned integer

 Due to exec syscall's design, upon execution, the leaf script will replace the root script.
-The leaf script then locates a slice of data in a witness using 4 witness locating variables, similar to `Signature Packat Format 1` in spawn syscall's case.
+The leaf script then locates a slice of data in a witness using 4 witness locating variables, similar to `Signature Packet Format 1` in spawn syscall's case.
 The leaf script also treats the slice of data as a series of `UNLOCKING_SLOT`, performs verification work:

-* If any `UNLOCKING_SLOT` uses a value of `ALOG_ID` which is not supported by the current leaf script, the leaf script halts.
+* If any `UNLOCKING_SLOT` uses a value of `ALGO_ID` which is not supported by the current leaf script, the leaf script halts.
 * If any `UNLOCKING_SLOT` contains a signature, the leaf script verifies the signature against public key included in this particular `UNLOCKING_SLOT`, and signing message passed via `argv[0]`.
 If the signature verification process fails, the leaf script halts.
 * If garbage data exist in the slice of data after the last `UNLOCKING_SLOT`, in other words, if there are still some data left in the slice, but they do not form a valid `UNLOCKING_SLOT` structure, the leaf script halts.